-We take seriously our commitment to DSM and recognize the Program's value to our customers and the State of Minnesota.
-The programs approved by the Deputy Commissioner and implemented in 2015 resulted in 838,319 Dth of energy savings, resulting in over \$37.3 million in net benefits.
+We take seriously our commitment to DSM and recognize the CIP program's value to our customers and the State of Minnesota.
+The programs approved by the Deputy Commissioner and implemented in 2015 resulted in over 115 MW of demand savings, over 500 GWh of energy savings, and approximately \$269 million in net benefits.

-As described in this Petition and detailed in Attachment A, our calculations and approach to applying the proposed Factor to customers' bills follows the methods previously approved by the Commission.
-We have calculated our incentive pursuant to the Commission's approved formula in Docket No. E,G999/CI-08-133, and have provided all schedules and information necessary to audit our calculations.
+As described in this Petition and detailed in Attachment A, our calculations and approach to applying the proposed Factor to customers' bills follows methods previously approved by the Commission.
+We have calculated our incentives pursuant to the Commission's approved formulas in Docket Nos.
+E,G999/CI-08-133 and E002/M-11-1101, and have provided all schedules and information necessary to audit our calculations.

-The public interest is served by ensuring that the proposed natural gas CIP Adjustment Factor closely tracks costs as they are incurred, keeping rates as accurate as possible.
+The public interest is served by ensuring that the CIP Adjustment Factor closely tracks costs as they are incurred, keeping rates as accurate as possible.
 Commission approval of our proposed 2016/2017 CIP Adjustment Factor will allow the Company to closely match expenses with the benefits received and keep the Tracker account in balance, thus avoiding potentially large future rate increases for customers.
 Therefore, we respectfully request that the Commission approve our proposal.

-VI.
-EFFECT OF CHANGE UPON XCEL ENERGY REVENUE
+I. EFFECT OF CHANGE UPON XCEL ENERGY REVENUE

-For the time period of October 2016 to September 2017, the proposed natural gas CIP Adjustment Factor of \$0.024195 per therm and the CCRC charged in base rates are forecasted to recover approximately \$21.39 million, assuming normal weather.
-These revenues are necessary to recover the costs incurred to deliver the approved CIP program, the carrying charges associated with previous under-recovery of costs, and the incentive earned on 2015 performance.
+For the time period of October 2016 to September 2017, the proposed electric CIP Adjustment Factor of \$0.001941 per kWh and the CCRC charged in base rates are forecasted to recover approximately \$146 million, assuming normal weather.
+These revenues are necessary to recover the costs incurred to deliver the approved CIP program and the incentive earned on 2015 performance.